Metrics

 Configuration

-In the Grafana configuration, go to the "Datasources" tab and click on "Add datasource".
+In Grafana's configuration, go to the "datasources" tab and click "Add datasource".

-In the URL field, provide the Console Metrics API URL without the version, ending with "/prometheus"
+In the URL, provide the Console Metrics API URL without the version and ending with "/prometheus" (example: https://shiva.cloud-temple.com/api/metric/prometheus)

-In the "Basic Auth Details" section, configure the username and password using the id and secret of a Personal Access Token with the metrics_read permission.
+In the "Basic Auth Details" section, configure the username and password using the id and secret of a Personal Access Token with the metrics_read permission, respectively.

-In the "Alerting" section, set the HTTP Method to GET.
+In the "Alerting" section, set the HTTP Method property to GET.

 Result